-The tenderer is required to provide details of all the sub-contractors that will be utilised in
+The tenderer is required to provide details of all the sub-contractors that will be utilised in the execution of the works.

-Tenderer to note that after award, any deviations from this list of proposed sub- contractors will be subject to acceptance by the Project Manager in terms of the Conditions of Contract.
+Tenderer to note that after award, any deviations from this list of proposed sub-contractors will be subject to acceptance by the Project Manager in terms of the Conditions of Contract.